mountaindust/Planktos/README.md

     IBAMR_db_###.vtk where ### is the dump number (automatic format when using read_IBAMR3d_py27.py) for time varying flow.
     - `read_comsol_vtu_data` Read in 2D or 3D fluid velocity data from vtu files (either .vtu or .txt) obtained from COMSOL.
 This data must be on a regular grid and include a Grid specification at the top.
+    - `load_NetCDF` Load a NetCDF file with fluid velocity data in it.
+Does not read in the data in case inspection is necessary; see read_NetCDF_flow.
+    - `read_NetCDF_flow` Read in fluid velocity data from a loaded NetCDF file.
     - `read_stl_mesh_data` Reads in 3D immersed boundary data from an ascii or binary stl file.
 Only static meshes are supported.
     - `read_IB2d_vertex_data` Read in 2D immersed boundary data from a .vertex file used in IB2d.
 Will assume that vertices closer than half (+ epsilon) the Eulerian mesh resolution are connected linearly.
 Only static meshes are supported.
     - `read_vertex_data_to_convex_hull` Read in 2D or 3D vertex data from a vtk file or a .vertex file and create a structure by computing the convex hull.
 Only static meshes are supported.